worldline-spain/t21-log/README.md

 * `T21Log.initialize(String, String);`
 	* First is the tag of your application.
 This tag will be in the whole app.
 	* Second is to set enabled or disabled the log.
 If you don't call this method then nothing will be printed.
 Is a good practice call like this `T21Log.initialize("AppName", BuildConfig.DEBUG);`, in order to avoid print log messages in release versions.

+Or this one, if you want that log gets written to a file too:

+* `T21Log.initialize(String, String, File);`
+	* First is the tag of your application.
+This tag will be in the whole app.
+	* Second is to set enabled or disabled the log.
+If you don't call this method then nothing will be printed.
+Is a good practice call like this `T21Log.initialize("AppName", BuildConfig.DEBUG, file);`, in order to avoid print log messages in release versions.
+	* Third is the file where you want the log to be written.

 ### Printing logs